openvinotoolkit/openvino/docs/ops/generation/Multinomial_13.md

 **Short description**: *Multinomial* operation generates a sequence of class indices sampled from the multinomial distribution based on the input class probabilities.

 **Detailed description**: *Multinomial* operation generates a sequence of class indices sampled from the multinomial distribution.
 In this context, the *probs* values represent the probabilities associated with each class within the multinomial distribution.
-When performing the operation, it randomly selects a class based on these probabilities.
+When executing this operation, it randomly selects a class based on these probabilities.
 Subsequently, the index of the chosen class in the *probs* array is appended to the *output* sequence in the corresponding batch.

 **Algorithm formulation**:

-Note: Notation
+Note: The following notation

 $$[a, b] => \{ x \in \mathbb{R},  a <= x <= b \} $$

 denotes a range of real numbers between a and b.

 Given a list of probabilities x1, x2, ..., xn: